-The desperate Broadway actors include two-time Tony award winner Dee Dee Allen (Beth Leavel), her leading man Barry Glickman (Brooks Ashmanskas), their “Chicago” aging chorus galpal Angie (Angie Schworer), and Julliard actor-between-gigs Trent (Christopher Sieber).
-After a failed show they head to Indiana to “help” — in the most narcissistic way possible, of course — the local lesbian, Emma (Caitlin Kinnunen) who has caused a town scandal by wanting to take a girl to prom.
+The desperate Broadway actors include two-time Tony Award winner Dee Dee Allen (Beth Leavel), her leading man Barry Glickman (Brooks Ashmanskas), their “Chicago” ageing chorus galpal Angie (Angie Schworer), and Julliard actor-between-gigs Trent (Christopher Sieber).
+After a failed show they head to Indiana to “help” — in the most narcissistic way possible, of course — the local lesbian, Emma (Caitlin Kinnunen) who has caused a town scandal by wanting to take a girl to pretheatre.

 If for nothing else, this musical is so refreshing for its focus on female teenage sexuality, especially what that means outside of the stereotypical “coming out” narrative (don’t worry, there’s one of those too, but it’s not for Emma, is for her closeted girlfriend).
 To get to see the aftermath of the coming out — the bullying, the parental disowning, the day to day struggles — is something new for Broadway.

 This show is giving teenage girls something to look at, finally giving young lesbians the representation they have been waiting for on the Broadway stage.
 Yes, we’ve already had “Rent” and “Falsettos,” but having a young girl who is still working through things can certainly be meaningful to the teens out there watching.

 This performance is groundbreaking in more ways than one; the cast performed at the Macy’s Thanksgiving Day Parade and the song included the first ever lesbian kiss in the parade’s history.
 For all those watching, “The Prom” spread a message that being gay is ok and is it something that families can watch on TV on holiday.